Life insurance costs for alcohol drinkers will depend on the amount of alcohol a man or woman consumes, and the

 What many life insurance applicants don't realize is that insurance companies use some of the blood sample to perform a liver enzyme test.

-Life insurance companies prefer not to insure heavy drinkers.
+Life insurance companies prefer not to insure heavy drinkers (men or women).
 Drinking excessively on a regular basis is believed to shorten a persons life to some extent.

 Heavy drinkers are more susceptible to developing heart disease, liver disease, or certain kinds of cancer.

 Therefore, drinking is like gambling with your own life, that is why insurance companies avoid insuring individuals at greater risk.

 Life insurance applicants are often mistaken by assuming that the physical examination is the only issue considered in acceptance or denial of a policy.

 Insurance companies also check your driving record.
 DUI arrests are considered a red flag.
 A DUI charge is considered a lack of ability to stop drinking by an insurance company, therefore a life insurance premium will be much higher, or denied outright.

 If the charge occurred more than five years ago, insurance companies will conduct a more thorough investigation and medical exam to evaluate the conduct of the applicant.